 The cat in the hat’s nose.

-An easy to make craft using black paper strips, red pom-poms, and a craft stick!
+An easy-to-make craft using black paper strips, red pom-poms, and a craft stick!

 Fox in Socks

 I love this book, but it was always impossible to read for storytime because it was soooo long.
 And I was always afraid I would get tongue-tied and mess it up. 😉 But I love this easy craft!
 We went through oodles of paper bags in crafts at the library!
-Click the image to go to the download site.

 Green Eggs And Ham